sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-main-wall.md

 **13. Litany Against Fear (6c)** &starf; Now climbed direct over the bulge.
 A superb and technical direct finish.

-**Megashot (7a)** climbs the shothole L of Megalithic Man from the fourth bolt on that route and utilizing the last 2 bolts on that route too.
+**Mega Shot (7a)** climbs the shothole L of Megalithic Man from the fourth bolt on that route and utilizing the last 2 bolts on that route too.
 The crux can be avoided by going further L at 6c.

 **14. Megalithic Man (6b+)** &starf;&starf; A fine route, bold low down finishing left and up from the 5th BR.
 The<b> Super Direct Finish is a fingery direct finish at 6c+ &starf;&starf;.